 The transition to a remote work setting was greatly accelerated by the pandemic, and businesses have quickly realized the need for robust IT support.
 Firms like Signature Consultants, that are a one-stop shop to help businesses meet their IT needs, have adapted technologies and unique ways to better connect employees and clients who are remote, Executive Vice President Geoff Gray told Invest:Insights.
 He also made note that their business was predominantly face-to-face prior to the pandemic, so they have had to make some significant changes to their operations as well.

-Peachtree Corners was built with tech in mind and offers a robust tech platform that allows residents to communicate with local government.
-Since the pandemic this platform has gotten stronger as the city improved its existing system, Peachtree Corners City Manager Brian Johnson told Invest: Insights.
+Peachtree Corners was built with tech in mind and offers a robust tech platform that allows residents to communicate with the local government.
+Since the pandemic, this platform has gotten stronger as the city improved its existing system, Peachtree Corners City Manager Brian Johnson told Invest: Insights.
 The current landscape has further cemented the importance of patience, appreciating the surroundings, and finding joy locally, he said.

 The initial pandemic shock to the construction industry was filled with uncertainty and unanswered questions about the future of projects.
 In markets where construction was deemed essential the activity moved forward despite the pandemic related challenges.
 For ANF Group, business grew around 40 percent year-over-year and hiring continued, President Al Fernandez told Invest: Insights.
 He believes this experience demonstrated the industry’s resilience and ability to bring more talent to the labor pool.